Skip to Content

 Massey University’s communication and media studies programmes are ranked in the top 200 world-wide (by QS (Quacquarelli Symonds) rankings).
 We are ranked No.1 in New Zealand and in the top 150 in the world for our business administration and communication programmes by ShanghaiRanking.

 “If you are looking for a degree that gets you an interesting career but is also enjoyable to study, I definitely recommend Expressive Arts …”

 I gained a lot of transferable skills in the Bachelor of Communication at Massey that have helped me perform in my career.
-Such as using creative writing techniques to make basic product facts or government policies into an interesting read, filming and editing videos to help audiences understand complex information, or coordinating, designing, editing and proofing written and online publications.
+These include using creative writing techniques to turn product facts or government policies into an interesting read, filming and editing videos to help audiences understand complex information, or coordinating, designing, editing and proofing written and online content.
 Plus, Expressive Arts in particular was a lot of fun.

 Surveys have shown that today’s employers seek graduates who are collaborative, creative and can communicate well.
 They want staff who can give compelling presentations, problem-solve creatively, think originally, analyse perceptively, communicate effectively (both in person and on paper) and work well in teams.
+They especially want ‘creative disruptors’ in the sense of people who use their imagination to see things differently and propose new alternatives.
 Learn these skills through expressive arts.
 When combined with the communication and corporate skills that you learn through your Bachelor of Communication you will have a qualification that can be applied across an amazing range of roles.